-“Gone are the days in the SaaS world, you don’t have a salesperson in front of a customer.
-So they’re getting their entire impression of what they see online… And so, that’s your time—to either capture them in those few seconds or lose them.”
+“Gone are the days you have a salesperson in front of a customer.
+In the SaaS world, they’re getting their entire impression from what they see online… And so, that’s your time—to either capture them in those few seconds or lose them.”

 How do podcasts and video marketing impact growth?

 Podcasts and video marketing have exploded over the past year with marketers around the globe talking about how intensely powerful rich media can be to their brand, their sales process, and ultimately, their growth.

 Creation costs money and takes a bit of a financial leap of faith (as well as resources to actually implement) not unlike the content marketing leap of faith made over a decade ago.

 To see if podcast and video marketing are worth the investment, we took a look at the data from 2,400 subscription companies.
 Here's what we found.

 And that’s a wrap for your January 13 subscription news.
 Recruit your teammates into the subscription know at recurnow.com to sign up for episodes on the daily.